 restricted to those actually available.

-Updated by Vitaliy Gusev about 2 years ago
+Updated by Vitaliy Gusev over 2 years ago

 Also 16.24.4 says: